-C.17/1121c Bridgetown- Greenbushes Cultural Inclusion Advisory Committee C.11/1221 Review of Plantation Applications Town Planning Scheme That in the forthcoming review of the Workforce Plan the CEO assess and report on the resourcing issues required to service the Cultural Inclusion Advisory Committee, including administering the Committee and implementing any Committee recommendations and actions.
-T Clynch T Clynch commenced.
+C.17/1121c Bridgetown- Greenbushes Cultural Inclusion Advisory Committee C.11/1221 Review of Plantation Applications Town That in the forthcoming review of the Workforce Plan the CEO assess and report on the resourcing issues required to service the Cultural Inclusion Advisory Committee, including administering the Committee and implementing any Committee recommendations and actions.
+That Council adopt the draft revised Plantation Applications Town Planning Scheme Policy TP.1, as per Attachment 7, and direct the Chief Executive Officer to proceed to public consultation in T Clynch T Clynch commenced.
 June 2022 Resourcing requirements of this committee is being considered in a current organisational structure review.
 December 2021 Workforce Plan preparation yet to commence January 2022 No progress since last report February 2022 No progress since last update March 2022 Review of the workforce plan has commenced.
 June 2022 Resourcing requirements of this committee is being considered in a current organisational structure review.
-January 2022 Actioning of this resolution has been deferred to late January due to the commencement of the new Senior Planner in mid-January July 2022 In the recent restructure process it was noted that an assessment of workload against resources for this committee would be undertaken as part of the new Workforce Plan to be prepared in 2022/23 (mid-year onwards).
-On that basis it is suggested this item can be removed from the Rolling Action Sheet.
-July 2022 Due to workload associated with development applications the relevant officer hasn't been able to progress the assessment of the submission received √ Policy accordance with Clause 7.6.2 of Town Planning Scheme No.4, with a report and feedback to be presented to a future meeting of Council.
-February 2022 Advertising to commence next week with closing date for submissions being 23 March 2022.
+January 2022 Actioning of this resolution has been deferred to late January due to the commencement of the new Senior Planner development applications the relevant officer hasn't been able to progress the ~ Planning Scheme Policy accordance with Clause 7.6.2 of Town Planning Scheme No.4, with a report and feedback to be presented to a future meeting of Council. in mid-January February 2022 Advertising to commence next week with closing date for submissions being 23 March 2022.
 March 2022 Submission period ends 23.3.22 after which a report will be prepared for either the April or May Council meeting.
 April 2022 Submissions being assessed.
-June 2022 No update from last report on the draft policy.
-The matter will be C.09/0122 That Council: T Clynch February 2022 July 2022 \checkmark Request to Change Purpose of Reserve to 1 .Pursuant to Clause 3.2.5 of Town Planning Scheme No. 4, determines that the proposed Use Not Listed - Museum on Lot 7960, Reserve 24611 South Western Public consultation process to commence shortly.
+June 2022 No update from last report assessment of the submission received on the draft policy.
+The matter will be presented to Council in next 2 months.
+C.09/0122 That Council: T Clynch February 2022 July 2022 $\checkmark$ Request to Change Purpose of Reserve to 1 .Pursuant to Clause 3.2.5 of Town Planning Scheme No. 4, determines that the proposed Use Not Listed - Museum on Lot 7960, Reserve 24611 South Western Public consultation process to commence shortly.
 March 2022 Refer item in July Council agenda.